How Telematics Can Reduce Fleet Maintenance Costs

 Key Takeaways:

-• By leveraging data provided by telematics systems, fleet managers can implement proactive maintenance strategies tailored to the specific needs of each vehicle.
-This can significantly reduce fleet maintenance costs.
+• By leveraging data provided by telematics systems, fleet managers can reduce fleet maintenance costs.

 Telematics systems are most well-known for providing fleet managers with real-time data on the location, utilization, safety, and maintenance status of their construction fleet.